Marketing

 One Time Events

-Local businesses can host everything from concerts to hot air balloon festivals, to street parties and parades, to picnics and sporting events.
+Local businesses can host everything from concerts to hot air balloon festivals, street parties and parades, and picnics and sporting events.

 Advertising can be done in two ways – interrupting people is one style.
 Just allowing customers to come to you – enticed by a local band or a hot air balloon ride – and allowing them to associate themselves with your product.